-Course addresses audiological principles necessary to enable teachers of deaf and hard of hearing students to best support these students in their educational settings.
-Course topics include the identification, assessment, and management of hearing loss related to the educational setting, basic knowledge of audiograms, including type and degree of hearing loss, tympanometry, educational options, classroom acoustics, and auditory processing as well as hands-on experiences with the most current audiological equipment.
+This course addresses audiological principles necessary to enable teachers of deaf and hard of hearing students and speech language pathologists to best support children who use hearing assistive technology (HAT) in educational and clinical settings.
+Course topics include the identification, assessment, and management of hearing loss in clinical and educational settings, basic knowledge of audiograms, including type and degree of hearing loss, tympanometry, educational options, classroom acoustics, and auditory processing as well as hands-on experiences with the most current audiological equipment.

-HBSE 4079 - Language development and habilitation: Auditory verbal therapy (AVT)
+HBSE 4079 - Language Development and Habilitation: Auditory Verbal Practice